 Smart urban traffic zones

-The project aimed to create smart solutions in the city that contribute to increased flexibility in how urban space is used, more efficient transport, and increased road safety.
-The focus was on mapping the needs picture for smart traffic zones in an urban environment and testing smart solutions in a number of pilots.
+The project aimed to develop intelligent solutions to optimise the utilisation of urban space, streamline transport, and improve road safety.
+The focus was on mapping the needs for Smart Urban Traffic Zones in urban environments and testing clever solutions within several pilot projects.

 Smart urban traffic zones in practise: Videos from the project